Universitas lingvarum Litvaniae

-Universitas lingvarum Litvaniæ (Lietuvos kalbų visuma; The Entirety of the Lithuanian language) is the oldest surviving grammar of the Lithuanian language published in the territory of the Grand Duchy of Lithuania.
+Universitas lingvarum Litvaniæ (Lietuvos kalbų visuma; The Entirety of the Lithuanian Language) is the oldest surviving grammar of the Lithuanian language published in the territory of the Grand Duchy of Lithuania.
 It was written in Latin and was published in the Lithuanian capital Vilnius by the Vilnius University Press in 1737.
-Its author is unknown, however the grammar of the Lithuanian language shows that the author may have originated from the districts of Dotnuva, Kėdainiai, Surviliškis, Šėta.
+Its author is unknown, however the grammar used by the author shows that he may have originated from the districts of Dotnuva, Kėdainiai, Surviliškis, Šėta.
 It was written independently as there is no influence of the grammar of the Lithuanian language of Lithuania Minor.

 Latin and Polish influences

 The structure of the Universitas lingvarum Litvaniæ and the classification of parts of language were influenced by the Latin and Polish grammars of that period.
 The most important feature of the Universitas lingvarum Litvaniæ, which distinguishes it from other grammars of the Lithuanian language of that period, is the understanding of the system of accentuation of the Lithuanian language and fairly consistent marking of adjectives.